zack-bitcoin/amoveo-docs/design/transaction_types.md

 this tx is for 2 users to exchange one currency for another. one user publishes a swap_offer explaining the currency they are willing to give up, and what they want to receive in return. the second user can take the swap_offer and use it to make this tx.

+Swap_offers can be stored in centralized off-chain order books.

 # market_swap_tx